 — Rudy Rucker, R. U. Sirius, and Queen Mu, eds., The Mondo 2000 User’s Guide.

-On May 31, 2007, I made some corrections to the Wikipedia wetware entry.
-I hadn’t bothered to log in, and was “anonymously” there as an IP code starting with 68.
+(By the way, on May 31, 2007, I made some corrections to the Wikipedia wetware entry.
+I hadn’t bothered to log in, and was “anonymously” there as an IP code starting with 68.)

 All this sounds kind of dry and academic.
 But the cyberpunk novel Wetware was anything but that.
 I wrote it at white heat in six weeks in 1986, at the tail end of four years without a formal job—I was a freelance writer working out of a rented office in an abandoned building in the crumbling seedy core of Jerry Falwell’s Lynchburg, Virginia.
+This was the first of my novels to be written on a word processor—I’d gotten an Epson CPM machine with PeachText software.
 I didn’t know it then, but I was just about to move to Silicon Valley.

 The setup for the book is that humans have built a race of robots called boppers.
 The boppers live on the moon, where they reproduce by building new robots in factories, often merging two boppers’ codes onto a single new body.
 Given that they have self-reproduction, “sex,” and mutation, they’ve evolved.
 But now they want to move from plastic bodies into meat bodies.
 They’ve figured out how to program human DNA so that a newborn baby might include some particular robot’s personality.